 Learn more about how EUL is distributed to protocol users to decentralise governance

-In order to progressively decentralise governance of the Euler Protocol, EUL will be distibuted to protocol users over a period of (at least) 4 years.
+In order to progressively decentralise governance of the Euler Protocol, EUL will be distibuted to protocol users over a period of (approx) 4 years.
 See how much EUL is being distributed today here.

 The amount of EUL each borrower receives is proportional to the time-weighted amount of debt they held of an asset within the epoch.
 For example, if 50 EUL are to be distributed to the DAI market in epoch 3, and if Alice borrows 10 DAI for 1 day, and Bob borrows 5 DAI for 2 days, then at the end of the epoch, and after the merkle-root update (typically takes a few hours), they will both be able to claim an equal share of 25 EUL.

 The same logic applies to the lenders that stake their eTokens to one of the Euler staking contracts.
 For example, if 50 EUL are to be distributed to the USDC staking pool in epoch 3, and if Alice stakes 10 eUSDC for 1 day, and Bob stakes 5 eUSDC for 2 days, they will both be able to claim an equal share of 25 EUL at any time.